-The Thompson Center offers five free online autism training modules to individuals wanting to learn more about autism.
+The Thompson Center offers five FREE online autism training modules to individuals wanting to learn more about autism.
 The modules were developed by the Mid-Missouri Rapid Response Initiative, a project funded by the Missouri Department of Mental Health, Division of Developmental Disabilities.
-The five modules provide information of topics such as: autism in young children, the screening and referral process, evidence-based practices and interventions, transitions to adulthood and building the family- professional partnership.
+The five full-length modules provide information on topics such as autism in young children, the screening and referral process, evidence-based practices and interventions, transition to adulthood, and building the family/professional partnership.

 This module focuses on screening for ASD.
 It also describes the next steps if referral for further evaluation is needed.
 Health care providers, childcare providers, school personnel, family members, and others who interact with young children are encouraged to take this training module to learn more about this process.

-As individuals with ASD leave the high school setting they need to be prepared for the next stage of life experiences and becoming an adult.
+As individuals with ASD leave the high school setting, they need to be prepared for the next stage of life experiences and becoming an adult.
 Families often ask where, how and when do I start this process?
-This training module is an overview of life skill areas to address during the planning process for the transition from adolescence to becoming an adult.
-The life skill areas covered in this training are: Community Living, including self-advocacy and self-determination, Health and Safety, Education and Training, Employment and Adult Services.
+This training module is an overview of what both families and educators can do to support the process for transition from adolescence to becoming an adult and why employment is essential.

 Access the “Transition to Adulthood” module here.